Find the measure of each marked angle. | Study Prep in Pearson+

 1

-Identify the given angles and the relationships between them, such as complementary, supplementary, or vertical angles, based on the diagram or description provided.
+Identify all the given angles and the relationships between them, such as complementary, supplementary, vertical, or corresponding angles.

-Use the appropriate trigonometric or geometric relationships.
-For example, if two angles are complementary, their measures add up to \(180^\circ\), so you can write an equation like \(\angle A + \angle B = 180^\circ\).

-Set up equations based on the relationships identified.
-For instance, if one angle is expressed in terms of another, write that expression clearly, such as \(\angle A = 2\angle B\).
+Use the fact that the sum of angles on a straight line is \(180^\circ\) and the sum of angles in a triangle is \(180^\circ\) to set up equations involving the marked angles.

 Verified video answer for a similar problem: